 Research consistently confirms that a customer who enjoys an effective resolution to a service problem will become more loyal than a customer whose service didn’t fail in the first place.
 (While this isn’t an argument for intentionally falling short of expectations, it is a reassuring reality.)

 Own it.
 It’s tempting to slough it off and try to convince others that the misstep was just part of the act.
 But doing this robs you of the opportunity to activate the ‘audience’s’ natural empathy and desire to see you succeed.
 Taking accountability for what went wrong is powerful.
 Brother #2 did this through pantomime with the audience; business leaders can do this through apologies and admissions of responsibility.
-Because it’s all too rare in business, this kind of behavior creates a positively memorable experience for others.
+Because it occurs infrequently in business, this kind of behavior creates a positively memorable experience for others.

 Put yourself out there again.
 After pausing to extract learning from the experience and taking personal responsibility for what happened, you are ready to try again with the knowledge that the fall wasn’t fatal, the audience is holding their breath for you, and applause and appreciation will be ever greater when you land on your feet next time.